 The most common symptom of plantar fasciitis is feeling pain when you take your first steps in the morning or after sitting for a long period of time.
 Pain may subside after a few steps but increases throughout the day.
 Pain will also increase after climbing stairs or standing for long periods of time

-Your podiatrist will check your feet and observe you while walking and standing.
+Your doctor will check your feet and observe you while walking and standing.
 Your physical activities, past injuries and when the pain occurs are also key factors in diagnosing plantar fasciitis.
 Your doctor may also choose to take X-Rays to rule out any broken bones.

 Our highly skilled practitioners can help ease the pain of plantar fasciitis in many ways, we suggest: